phuais/multifit/README.md

 If you use this tool, please cite the paper which describes its usage, accepted for publication in Landscape Ecology:

 Huais, PY.
 2018. multifit: an R function for multi-scale analysis in landscape ecology.
-Landscape Ecology. https://doi.org/10.1007/s10980-018-0657-5
+Landscape Ecology, 33: 1023. https://doi.org/10.1007/s10980-018-0657-5

 Best wishes,